Autocar India

 All naturally aspirated petrol midsize SUVs ranked as per ARAI mileage

-The Maruti Suzuki Grand Vitara is offered with two petrol engines: a 1.5-litre petrol and a 1.5-litre strong hybrid.
-Among these, the naturally aspirated petrol engine is the more affordable option.
-It produces 103hp and 139Nm and is paired with either a 5-speed manual or a 6-speed torque converter automatic gearbox.
-Notably, the petrol-automatic combination is also available with an AWD setup in the higher trims of the SUV.
+The Maruti Suzuki Grand Vitara is offered in two petrol versions: a 1.5-litre NA unit and a 1.5-litre strong hybrid.
+Between these, the NA petrol is the more affordable option.
+It produces 103hp and 139Nm and comes paired with a 5-speed manual or a 6-speed torque-converter automatic gearbox.
+Notably, the petrol-automatic combination is also available with an AWD setup in the higher trims.

 Maruti Grand Vitara ARAI mileage for 1.5-litre petrol engine